Affordable housing in Canada: British Columbia

 In June 2016, Generation Squeeze, a non-profit organization that advocates on behalf of young adults, labeled the situation in the province a crisis and commenced a "Code Red" campaign.

-In 2016, the BC government announced a $516 million dollar investment in 68 new affordable housing projects to build 2,900 units across the province, targeting renters with incomes that were low to moderate.
+In 2016, the BC government announced a $516 million investment in 68 new affordable housing projects to build 2,900 units across the province, targeting renters with incomes that were low to moderate.
 This included 68 projects with 1441 units in Lower mainland and Fraser Valley, 774 units on Vancouver Island and the Gulf Islands, 256 units in Thompson-Okanagan, and the rest to Coast, Kootenays, Cariboo, and North/Northeast.

 Nunavut

 The capital of Nunavut faces an extreme affordability challenge mainly due to the supply side.
 In 2010 Iqaluit had the most expensive rental market in Canada: a two-bedroom apartment cost $2,365 a month in Iqaluit compared to $1,195 in Vancouver.
 In 2018, over 10,000 Nunavut residents were without housing of their own, translating to a deficit of 3,500 housing units.